Disability Day of Mourning: Observance

 The Disability Day of Mourning is observed on 1 March by holding vigils in cities worldwide and cataloguing disabled murder victims on disability rights websites.
 Many are held on college campuses, such as Syracuse University and the University of Maryland.
 Outside of the United States, vigils have been held in places such as Canada, Scotland, Australia, and China.
 In 2021, due to the impact of the COVID-19 pandemic, global vigils were held online.

-The vigils feature the reading of names of murdered disabled people; due to the number of names, readings are usually restricted only to those murdered since the previous vigil.
+The vigils feature the reading of names of murdered disabled people; due to the number of names, readings may be restricted only to those added to the list since the previous vigil.
 Many vigils also feature disabled survivors of abuse, such as lunatic asylum survivors, talking about their experiences.
 The Disability Memorial website collects a more complete list of names, stretching back to 1980.
 Other common aspects include a moment of silence and the lighting of candles.
 Another major focus is the media coverage of such murders, which frequently quotes friends and relatives of the murderers, and even other caregivers of disabled people, as being sympathetic to the crime.
 A particular focus is on the perception of bias relating to murders of disabled people, such as situations in which murder have been reduced to manslaughter with disability as a mitigating factor.
 According to statistics from the Ruderman Family Foundation, on average, one disabled person was murdered by a family member or caregiver each week in North America in 2011–2015; many of the murderers are acquitted or serve little to no prison time.
 Similarly, a paper by the Florida A&M University Law Review found approximately half of all filicides were "altruistic", or motivated by the parental belief that killing their child was necessarily to 'end suffering'; these murders were primarily of disabled children.

 The primary organization involved in the day is the Autistic Self Advocacy Network, and the day was initially organized by its members.
 However, people of many disabilities, not just autism, organize and attend these events.
 Other organizations involved in popularising and hosting events include Not Dead Yet, the Center for Disability Rights, the National Council on Independent Living, and the Disability Rights Education and Defense Fund.